 HER refers to Mother Earth, who benefits from more people bicycling.
 And…

-- H=Hotels, and other lodging (for example, bed-and-breakfasts, country inns, hostels
+- H=Hotels, and other lodging (such as bed-and-breakfasts, country inns, hostels)

 - E=Entertainment venues and Educational attractions (including museums, concert venues, whale-watching, and some you might not think of–e.g., spas)